crud89/DotNetWithCMake/README.md

     TARGET_LINK_LIBRARIES(CliCppLib ${MYPACKAGE_LIBRARY})
     TARGET_INCLUDE_DIRECTORIES(CliCppLib PUBLIC ${MYPACKAGE_HEADER})

-### Referencing NuGet packages

-Many .NET projects depend on NuGet packages.
-Defining nuget dependencies is not very hard.
-First of all, create a `packages.config` file in the respective project folder.
-After configuring the `AssemblyInfo.cs` file, also copy it over to the build directory:

-    CONFIGURE_FILE("Properties/AssemblyInfo.cs.template" "Properties/AssemblyInfo.cs")
-    CONFIGURE_FILE("packages.config" "packages.config")

-If you want to, you can try to restore the NuGet packages while running CMake like so:

-    FIND_PROGRAM(NUGET nuget)

-    IF(NUGET)
-	    EXECUTE_PROCESS(COMMAND ${NUGET} restore "packages.config" -SolutionDirectory ${CMAKE_BINARY_DIR} WORKING_DIRECTORY ${CMAKE_BINARY_DIR})
-    ENDIF(NUGET)

-This is not required, since Visual Studio automatically restores the packages before building the solution.
-If this does not work, right-click the solution in Visual Studio's project explorer and choose *Restore NuGet packages*.

-Finally you have to tell CMake that you want to add a reference to the NuGet packages from the `package.config` file to your project.
-Unfortunately, you have to do this for each package manually.
-Here is an example for adding [Serilog](https://serilog.net/):

-    SET_PROPERTY(TARGET MyLib PROPERTY VS_DOTNET_REFERENCE_Serilog "${CMAKE_BINARY_DIR}/packages/Serilog.2.8.0/lib/net46/Serilog.dll")

 ### Building managed Assemblies as `AnyCPU`

 The top-level `CMakeLists.txt` file checks the generator used to build the project and sets the target platform accordingly.
 Note that `AnyCPU` assemblies might cause problems when loaded from an unmanaged context.
 This is why this template explicitly sets the target platform to either `x64` or `x86`, depending on which generator platform is used.
 In case an unsupported platform is detected or none is provided (using the command line parameter `-A`), the script will issue a warning and default to `AnyCPU`.